Democrats, Republicans struggle to finish infrastructure proposal as key Senate deadline looms

 Much as with IRS enforcement, though, Democrats last week signaled they are eyeing a similar financing mechanism as part of their reconciliation package, which no Republicans have said they are likely to support.
 The haggling left some GOP lawmakers miffed, blaming Democrats and the White House for the current inability to reach compromise.

 “We’ve offered pay-fors, Republicans have, good faith pay-fors that both sides agree are good,” Cassidy said.
-“And we offered them and the White House takes them, and says, no, we want them.
-We want them for our $3.5 trillion.”
+“And we offered them, and the White House takes them and says, ‘No, we want them.
+We want them for our $3.5 trillion.’ ”

 The White House did not respond to a request for comment.